tpltnt/mress/README.md

 mress
 =====

 An IRC bot to facilitate communication in groups.
+The bot automates certain tasks to keep up a good community.
+It is intended to help people to do good things (in groups) and reduce the (overall) suffering in the world.
+Therefore it is released under both the AGPLv3 (or later) and the HESSLA together.
+You are not allowed to only pick the AGPL in order to execute or cover up human rights violations including spying on users.

 license: AGPLv3 (or later) + [HESSLA](http://www.hacktivismo.com/about/hessla.php)
 ```